caymard/evaloc/README.md

-# evaloc
+# EvaLoc
-EvaLoc (for Evaluation of Localization) is a Python script which allow to evaluate precision of camera localization with OpenMVG
+EvaLoc (for Evaluation of Localization) is a Python script which allow to evaluate precision of camera localization with OpenMVG.

+## Files structure
+...